anubhavsrivastava/perceptible/documentation/docs/spectators.md

 `Output: { duration: <time in ms> }`

-`durationSpectator` overall duration for which the Perceptor was visible
+`durationSpectator` adds overall `duration` for which the Perceptor was visible

 ### Combined Response